The influence of conventional T 2 MRI indices in predicting who will walk outside one year after spinal cord injury

 Design: Retrospective.
 Clinical T2-weighted MRIs were used to quantify spinal cord damage.
 Three MRI indices were calculated: midsagittal ventral tissue bridges, hyperintensity length, BASIC scores.

 Outcomes measures: One year after SCI, participants self-reported their outdoor walking ability.

 Results: Midsagittal ventral tissue bridges, hyperintensity length, and BASIC scores significantly correlated with outdoor walking ability (R = 0.34, P < 0.001; R = -0.25, P < 0.01; Rs = -0.35, P < 001, respectively).
 Using midsagittal ventral tissue bridges and hyperintensity length, the final adjusted R2 for model 1 = 0.19.
 For model 2, the adjusted R2 using motor scores alone = 0.81 and MRI variables were non-significant.
 All five participants with observable intramedullary hemorrhage reported they were unable to walk one block outdoors.

 Conclusions: The MRI indices were significant predictors of outdoor walking ability, but when motor scores were available, this was the strongest predictor and neither midsagittal tissue bridges nor hyperintensity length contributed additional value.
 MRI indices may be a quick and convenient supplement to physical examination when motor testing is unavailable.

 Albin, S., "The influence of conventional T 2 MRI indices in predicting who will walk outside one year after spinal cord injury" (2021).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 13.